31 May 2019

 Both maxi walk-in baths require the user to enter the bath and get seated, closing and locking the sealed hinged door upon entry prior to starting to run the water to fill the bath.

 Ranging from £1,900 for the tall and wide maxi walk-in bath to £2,100 for the big and bold option, there’s very little difference in price when it comes to how much a maxi walk-in bath costs.
-This’ll have cheaper installation costs too, as a direct result of no electrical requirements due to the seat being static.
+It’s one of the cheapest mobility baths on the market when it comes to installation as a direct result of no electrical requirements due to the seat being static.

-Your size options and midi walk-in bath cost are as follows:
+Your size options and midi walk-in bath with door costs are as follows:

 If you have limited space, the compact walk in bath is half the size of a conventional tub, with two length variations.
 Fitting almost anywhere, even a small en-suite that you thought wouldn’t even fit a shower, the compact walk-in bath offers a chest-deep relaxing bathing experience.

 A choice of front or side entry allows this neat walk-in bath to be installed in the smallest alcove, making the greatest use of the most awkward space.